 We know how to use conventional sources of energy, as it is with us for centuries now.
 Unlike new renewable energy source technology, you don’t have to learn to use them in the right way.
 Consider fuel woods, they come from natural forests and plantations.
 And, they are used by people in rural areas in their daily life for various purposes.
 One such purpose is cooking.
 Its easy accessibility makes it a well-known source of energy.
 Most of the nations are dependent on it to fulfill their power requirements.

-We know how conventional sources of energy are available in abundance and have been with us for the longest time, so it comes naturally they are very cost-effective.
-Many reserves of conventional energy sources have been discovered in the last centuries making them readily available for consumption.
+We know how conventional sources of energy are available in abundance and have been with us for the longest time, so it comes naturally that they are very cost-effective.
+Many reserves of conventional energy sources have been discovered in the last centuries, making them readily available for consumption.
 The suppliers of conventional energy sources have their stock in abundance and with this, they are able to meet the energy demands of the consumers.

 Since conventional sources of energy are found across the globe, they can be moved conveniently across the borders.
 Furthermore, they are quite simple to use.
 Some people find it difficult to use new machines or other sources of energy, so they stick to using traditional sources that are conventional sources of energy.
 In addition to usage, these sources are quite easy to store, making them a favorable option among the masses.
 People living in areas where it is difficult to make renewable sources of energy available can use conventional sources of energy easily.